vertcoin-project/VertDocs/docs/FullNodes/raspberry-pi.md

 This will make your node public, supporting the health of the Unitus network by keeping it decentralized and populated with one more node.

 \# Launch `p2pool` with merged mining
-`python run_p2pool.py --net vertcoin -a yourvertcoinaddressgoeshere --merged http://unitusnode:yourreallysecureRPCpasswordhere@127.0.0.1:6699`
+`nohup python run_p2pool.py --net vertcoin -a yourvertcoinaddressgoeshere --merged http://unitusnode:yourreallysecureRPCpasswordhere@127.0.0.1:6699 &`

-`NOTE:` Wait until p2pool is caught up to the shares on the p2pool network before trying to mine or you will recieve stratum timeouts.
+`NOTE:` Wait until p2pool is caught up to about 1/3 of the shares on the p2pool network before trying to mine or you will recieve stratum timeouts.
 If the `unitusd` daemon is not fully synced you will not be able to properly merge mine.

 ```
 pi@raspberrypi:~ $ unitus-cli getblockchaininfo